AlienXAXS/DSPNebulaDocker/README.md

 2. Install a new server using the new egg you have just imported
 3. Wait for the server setup to complete, this can take a long time.
 4. Once the server install process is finished go to the Settings tab for your server and connect using SCP (WinSCP is what i use), create a directory called "game"
 5. Upload the whole of your DSP Headless Client directory here.
+(This is also a good time to change the HostPort in nebula.cfg to match Pter's port it gave you)
 6. Go back to the root directory and copy your "Dyson Sphere Program" folder from your Documents to this root directory.
 7. Start the server